LEDGER HARDWARE WALLETS

 …and transparent

-This means if there’s an error, it is quite easy to pinpoint exactly when it occurred, who it affected, and often how the error came about; e.g. if it was the result of the developer’s error, an exploit, or something else.
+This means if there’s an error, it is quite easy to pinpoint exactly when it occurred, who it affected, and often how the error came about.
+For example, if the error was the result of an exploit, you could read that using a block explorer.

-This makes them super transparent, while also providing an incentive for developers to work in the best interests of you and the other users.
+This makes dApps super transparent, while also providing an incentive for developers to work in the best interests of you and the other users.

-In the last few years, Dapps have been picking up serious momentum and there are now literally thousands available that cover a massive array of niches and industries.
+In the last few years, dApps have been picking up serious momentum.
+Today, there are literally thousands available that cover a massive array of niches and industries.

-Nowadays, you can now find a Dapp alternative for many regular apps!
-And while there isn’t quite as much variety to choose from as you might be accustomed to, you can generally find something that interests you.
+Nowadays, you can now find a dApp alternative for many regular apps!
+And while there isn’t quite as much variety to choose from just yet, you can generally find something that interests you.

 Will dApps replace Apps?

-Although decentralized applications have long been considered one of the holy grails of blockchain technology, the truth is, they’re still largely experimental and they’ve still got some growing pains to deal with before they can be considered real app-killers.
+Although decentralized applications are often considered one of the holy grail of blockchain technology, they’re still largely experimental.
+Currently, dApps still have some growing pains to deal with before they can compete with their web2 counterparts.

-Odds are, it’ll still be a few years until you’ve got a Dapp that achieves the same level of success as something like WhatsApp or Instagram.
+Likely, it’ll still be a few years until you’ve got a dApp that achieves the same level of success as something like WhatsApp or Instagram.

-And there’s a few main reasons behind this.
+And there are a few main reasons behind this.

 For one, they’re often not the most intuitive to use.
-Many (but not all) Dapps still suffer from somewhat of a user experience issue, since they aren’t built with the same budgets as many regular apps.
+Many (but not all) dApps still suffer from user experience issues.
+Put simply, they don’t have the same funding web2 apps might do.

-Nonetheless, major strides are being made and Dapps are gradually becoming better recognized, more powerful, and more widespread.
-But there’s still a lot of work to be done, and Dapp users of today can still be counted among the earliest adopters of the technology.
+Nonetheless, major strides are being made and dApps are gradually becoming better recognized.
+But it’s not just that, dApps are also becoming more powerful, and more widespread.
+That said, dApp users of today are still among the earliest adopters of the technology.

 Stay in touch